 External doses can be calculated from dosimeters sensitive to different types of radiation.
 By law, such dosimeters must be worn by all individuals working in a radiation environment: including nuclear industry workers, research and hospital workers.
 In radiation therapy, the dose absorbed by the tumour is carefully controlled by dosimeters placed on the skin and along the paths of all incoming rays.

 Without dosimeters, it is impossible to measure the doses absorbed by individuals.
-This does not much matter when it comes to low doses, but in the case of severe exposure experts estimate exposures based on models (*).
+This does not much matter when it comes to low doses, but in the case of severe exposure experts estimate exposures based on models such as at Hiroshima and Chernobyl.
+Experts can only estimate average doses obtained from the data available.
+These averages, calculated after the event, rely on the hypotheses made, ignore what may have happened to each individual.

 Access to page in french.